dev7355608/vision-5e/README.md

   - _Note: You need the [Vision Limitation]() module for magical darkness._
 - **Echolocation**
   - Detects the same things Blindsight does but doesn't work while deafened.
+- **Ghostly Gaze**
+  - Detects anything Darkvision would but isn't blocked by walls.
 - **Hearing**
   - Detects all creatures that do not have the _inaudible_ status effect and are not behind a sound-blocking walls.
 If the token is deafened, it cannot hear anything of course.
 - **See Invisibility**